sevidmusic/Roady/README.md

 ### [Hello World Demo](#hello-world-demo) Command Summary

 Note: For brevity, `echo 'command' >> "path/to/AppPackage/FILE.sh"` is used in
-      place of vim to write to files in the HelloWorld Demo Command Summary.
+      place of vim to write to files in the [Hello World Demo](#hello-world-demo-command-summary).
       The [Hello World Demo](#hello-world-demo) uses vim so relevant files can be seen in demo.
 As long as the App Package's files are written correctly, and have the correct permissions, how they are written really does not matter.